Kal Okot

 Kalokwera "Kal" Okot (born 8 October 1990) is an English professional footballer who plays as a midfielder.

 Career

 Professional career

 Okot signed his first professional contract at the age of 28, joining USL Championship side Oklahoma City Energy on 4 February 2019.

 Managerial career

-Okot started gaining coaching experience as an assistant from local high schools like Chickasha while he was attending USAO and Mustang after he graduated college.
+Okot started gaining coaching experience as an assistant from local high schools like Chickasha while he was attending USAO and Mustang after he graduated from college.
 He also was a coach for local Energy FC academy teams.
 His first high school head coach position came at Bishop McGuinness where he won the 2022 5a state championship.